tsirysndr/music-player/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
+    albums      List all albums
+    artists     List all artists
-    help    Print this message or the help of the given subcommand(s) play    Play a song
+    help        Print this message or the help of the given subcommand(s) next        Play the next song
+    pause       Pause the current song
+    play        Play a song
+    playlist    Manage playlists
+    prev        Play the previous song
+    queue       Manage the queue
+    resume      Resume the current song
     scan        Scan music library: $HOME/Music
+    search      Search for a song, album, artist or playlist stop        Stop the current song
+    tracks      List all tracks
 ```

 ### Features